Search StreamScheme

 For $8.99 USD a month, you can purchase Twitch Turbo, which covers you all throughout the platform.
 A subscription to Turbo means you will get to experience ad-free viewing. (with limited exceptions) Even in channels that you are not subscribed to, there will be no pre-roll, mid-roll, companion, or display ads.
 However, you may still be shown promotions and ads that are embedded into a broadcast or, on rare occasions, delivered with certain simulcast content.

-You’ll also receive an exclusive Twitch Turbo chat badge, access to additional emotes, custom username colors, and it will also extend your broadcast storage to 60 days, instead of the standard 14 days.
+You’ll also receive an exclusive Twitch Turbo chat badge, access to additional emotes, and custom username colors, and it will also extend your broadcast storage to 60 days, instead of the standard 14 days.

 About the Author